oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     read FLAG* VAR*

-Read input from `stdin`.
+Read input from `stdin`, byte-wise (unbuffered) and echoing input to stdout if running in interactive terminal.

 Without flags, it does the following:

-1. Read a line from stdin, respecting `\` escapes and line continuations
-   - Any NUL bytes are removed from the input.
+1. Read characters from stdin until the end of a line ("RETURN"), respecting `\` escapes and line continuations - Any NUL bytes are removed from the input.
 1. Use the `$IFS` algorithm to split the line into N pieces, where `N` is the number of `VAR` specified.
 Each piece is assigned to the corresponding variable.